AlexandrErohin/home-assistant-flightradar24/README.md

 this device_tracker updates when there is a live flight in the additional tracked list.
 It works ONLY with one live flight from the additional tracked list at a time!

-### <a id="entity-id">ENTITY IDs & TRANSLATIONS</a>
-> **⚠️ IMPORTANT NOTE ON ENTITY IDs & TRANSLATIONS ⚠️**
-> Home Assistant automatically generates the underlying `entity_id` for your sensors based on your system's default language at the time of installation.
-For example, `sensor.flightradar24_current_in_area` might automatically become `sensor.flightradar24_bereich_betreten` on a German system.
->
-> **Before copying and pasting any YAML or Lovelace code from this README**, please verify your exact entity IDs under **Settings → Devices & Services → Entities** and update the examples to match your localized IDs.

 ---

 ## Uses